jeffThompson/CreativeProgramming1/Week09_Animation/README.md

 Overall, please keep your animations to under 3 minutes!
 Shorter is fine too, but think about giving scenes enough time to unfold and for us to get into them.

 **SCENES**
 Your three "scenes" should be distinct parts that come one after another and should be triggered automatically.
 This might be based on a `millis()` or `frameCount` timer, or a condition being met (like an object reaching a certain point or an audio file ending).
-You should think about your sketch as a generative film: scenes that feel like parts of a cohesive whole.
+You should think about your sketch as a generative film: parts (secenes) that feel like parts of a cohesive whole.
 This might mean they build towards some kind of climax, are visually related or contrast with each other, etc. Think about the examples shown for ideas on what that might look like.

 **SOUND**
 Your animation should also include at least one sound.
 This can be background music/environmental sounds, sound effects triggered by different events, ambient sound, etc. Think about how sound creates a sense of space, context and flow (or contrasts or contradicts what we see visually).
 You can pull sounds from some of the websites listed in the `Resources` section below or record them yourself!